radio4000/components/readme.md

 - import and export it in `./src/components/index.js`
 - create an demo in `./examples/r4-*/index.html`
 - reference the demo HTML page in `./vite.config.js`

+### Connection to the Radio4000 database

+All components use the @radio4000/sdk.
+The exact db is configured in https://github.com/radio4000/components/blob/main/src/libs/sdk.js.